dc-js/dc.js/web/docs/api-latest.md

 });
 ```

+#### .chartGroup([group])
+Get or set the chart group with which this chart belongs.
+Chart groups share common rendering events since it is
+expected they share the same underlying crossfilter data set.

 #### .expireCache()
 Expire internal chart cache. dc.js chart cache some data internally on a per chart basis so it can speed up rendering
 and avoid unnecessary calculation however under certain circumstances it might be useful to clear the cache e.g. after